A Rigorous Derivation of the Functional Renormalisation Group Equation: Preliminaries and Conventions

-To a great part the results of this paper depend on properties of Gaussian measures on locally convex vector spaces.
-As such we will give some definitions of the relevant concepts taken mostly from \cite{src:Bogachev:GaussianMeasures}. \begin{definition} A Borel measure $\mu$ on a locally convex vector space $X$ is called \textbf{Gaussian} if for every $T \in X'$ the pushforward measure $T_\ast \mu$ is a multiple of a Dirac measure or a Gaussian measure on $\mathbb{R}$.
-Moreover, $\mu$ is \textbf{centred} if every $T_\ast \mu$ has zero mean. \end{definition} Every such Gaussian measure defines the following distinguished subspace. \begin{definition} Let $\mu$ be a centred Gaussian measure on a locally convex vector space $X$.
-Define
+To a great part the results of this paper depend on properties of Gaußian measures on locally convex vector spaces.
+As such we will give some definitions of the relevant concepts taken mostly from \cite{src:Bogachev:GaußianMeasures}. \begin{definition} Given a topological space $X$, we let $\mathcal{B}(X)$ denote its \textbf{Borel} $\sigma$-algebra, i.e. the smallest $\sigma$-algebra containing all open subsets of $X$.
+A member of $\mathcal{B}(X)$ is called a \textbf{Borel set}.
+A measure $\mu$ on $\mathcal{B}(X)$ is called a \textbf{Borel measure on $X$}.